Inversion-NL/me.zwave/README.md

 Changelog:
+0.0.12
+* Fixed Copy/paste error in WALLC-S Driver
+* Added support for the WALLC-S_V2 (same as WALLC-S different Manufacturer ID)

 0.0.11
 * Removed the 05433 device becaus it uses the same device ID als 054336Z
 * Added comments to the code to have a beter overview of the used device ID's